 Third, I wanted more help on the clustering.
 Just some intuition as to what was going on here.

 => We have added text on the clustering methodology with the reviewer’s comment in mind, and also with attention to the generalist readership of IJPP.
 In addition, we added a new section in the appendix (“Appendix Section J. Clustering Technique”) to which we moved some of the more technical information on the clustering methodology that was included in the original manuscript.
-Our revision on this topic thus aimed to follow the reviewer’s nice articulation of providing more of an “intuition” of what is happening methodologically, separate from the more technical statistical description already provided.
+These revisions aimed to follow the reviewer’s suggestion for providing more intuition of what is happening methodologically, separate from the more technical statistical description already provided.
 The relevant new text on this topic is copied below:

-“For clustering, we use the common approach with this type of large and complex dataset to reduce the dimensionality of the data first (Allaoui et al., 2020; Grootendorst, 2022), and only then apply the clustering algorithm.
+For clustering, we use the common approach with this type of large and complex dataset to reduce the dimensionality of the data first (Allaoui et al., 2020; Grootendorst, 2022), and only then apply the clustering algorithm.
 Specifically, we use Uniform Manifold Approximation and Projection (UMAP) to reduce dimensionality (McInnes et al., 2020), and then apply the clustering algorithm of HDBSCAN, which determines the optimal number of clusters, subject to minimum cluster size, and is robust to outliers (McInnes et al., 2017).

-See Appendix J for additional detail on the clustering methodology.” p.
-XX
+See Appendix J for additional detail on the clustering methodology. p.
+14 of Supplementary Materials).

 And, why the 15 features of media exposure (see appendix H) that they want to cluster on?
 The features cover distinct dimensions.

-=> We added new text in the manuscript and in the Appendix to clarify our selection of these 15 features and the distinct dimensions that they cover.
+=> We have added new text in the manuscript and the Appendix to clarify our selection of these 15 features and the distinct dimensions that they cover.

-The new text in the manuscript reads as follows:
+The new text in the manuscript reads as follows (p.
+X):

-“XX” p.
-XX
+“XX”

-The new text in the appendix includes the following:
+The new text in the appendix includes the following (p.
+X):

-“XX” p.
-XX
+“XX”

 And then when clustering -- and I know this is the nature of clustering -- we are forced into having clusters not easily described.
 The authors label one cluster as "partisans left", another as "partisans right", another as "media oriented."
 We find out in figure 3 just how partisan those left and right clusters are - I think that figure could have come after figure 1 rather than waiting later.

-=> This comment helped us realize that we needed to discuss our characterization of the clusters with greater clarity, particularly the “partisans left” and “partisans right.”
-As we note in the revised text, the cluster description is based on the distinctive curating sources for each cluster -- i.e., media sources that are partisan-left or partisan-right -- but not on the socio-demographics of the cluster members (which is the finding presented in Figure 3).
+=> Thank you for this comment, which enabled us to recognize that we needed to discuss our characterization of the clusters with greater clarity, particularly the Partisan Left and Partisan Right.
+As we note in the revised text, the cluster description is based on the distinctive curating sources for each cluster—i.e., media sources that are Partisan Left or Partisan Right—but not on the socio-demographics of the cluster members (which is the finding presented in Figure 3).

-Our new text on this topic clarifies the cluster labeling in Figure 1, and also clarifies that there is no need to move the location of Figure 3.
-While it is logical that cluster members who choose to consume political content curated by actors that share their ideological lean, this socio-demographic analysis in Figure 3 is separate from and subsequent to identifying the partisan lean nature of distinctive curated clusters.
-The revised text on this topic reads as follows:
+Our revisions clarify the cluster labeling in Figure 1, and clarify that there is no need to move Figure 3.
+While it is logical that cluster members choose to consume political content curated by actors who share their ideological lean, the socio-demographic analysis in Figure 3 is separate from, and subsequent to, identifying the partisan lean of distinctive curated clusters.
+The revised text on this topic reads as follows (p.
+X):

-“XX” p.
-XX
+“XX”

 Figure 2 seems to be the main finding of the paper.
 We learn what type of accounts people get their possible media exposure from.
 I think this is valuable.
 I think a lot of information is presented in this graph.
 I'm not sure what the authors think the most important point here is.